microsoft/BotFramework-FunctionalTests/Libraries/TranscriptTestRunner/README.md

 var runner = new TestRunner(directLineClient);
 var signInUrl = string.Empty;

-// Sends an Activity to be evaluated. await runner.SendActivityAsync(new Activity { Type = ActivityTypes.Message, Text = "auth" });
+// Sends an Activity to the bot. await runner.SendActivityAsync(new Activity { Type = ActivityTypes.Message, Text = "auth" });

 // Obtain the sign in url.